COVID-19 surge pushes U.S. hospitals to brink as 2nd vaccine nears approval | Health

 An unrelenting U.S. coronavirus surge pushed besieged hospitals further to the brink as the United States pressed on with its immunization rollout on Thursday and prepared to ship nearly 6 million doses of a new vaccine on the cusp of winning regulatory approval.
 COVID-19 hospitalizations rose to record heights for a 19th straight day, with nearly 113,000 coronavirus patients counted in U.S. medical facilities nationwide on Wednesday, while 3,580 more perished, the most yet in a single day.

-The virus has claimed almost 308,000 lives in the United States to date, and health experts have warned of a deepening crisis this winter as intensive care units (ICUs) filled up and hospital beds overflowed into hallways.
-"We expect to have more dead bodies that we have spaces for them," Los Angeles Mayor Eric Garcetti said at a briefing on Thursday, adding that the country's second largest city had fully exhausted its ICU capacity.
+The virus has claimed over 311,000 lives in the United States to date, and health experts have warned of a deepening crisis this winter as intensive care units (ICUs) fill up and hospital beds spill over into hallways.
+"We expect to have more dead bodies than we have spaces for them," Los Angeles Mayor Eric Garcetti said at a briefing on Thursday, adding that the country's second-largest city had fully exhausted its ICU capacity.

-The U.S. reported 232,255 more cases on Wednesday, the second-greatest daily tally yet, driving the number of known infections nationally to more than 17 million since the pandemic began.
+The number of U.S. cases rose by at least 239,018 on Thursday, according to a Reuters tally, the highest one-day increase since the pandemic began, driving the number of known infections nationally to more than 17 million.
 The tolls mounted as U.S. regulators weighed whether to grant emergency use authorization for a vaccine developed by Moderna Inc, just a week after an earlier vaccine from Pfizer Inc and German partner BioNTech SE won consent for mass distribution.

 A panel of outside advisers to the U.S. Food and Drug Administration overwhelmingly endorsed Moderna's vaccine candidate for emergency use after a daylong meeting on Thursday. .
 FDA authorization could come as soon as Friday.
 Both vaccines require two doses, given three or four weeks apart, for each person inoculated.

 Some are distrustful of immunizations in general, and some are wary of the unprecedented speed with which the first vaccines were developed and rolled out - 11 months from the first documented U.S. cases of COVID-19.
-Public health authorities have sought to reassure Americans that the vaccines are safe as well as highly effective at preventing illness.
+Health authorities have sought to reassure Americans that large-scale clinical trials and rigorous scientific review found the vaccines to be safe as well as highly effective at preventing illness.

-But ambivalence has emerged even among pockets of healthcare workers designated as first in line for inoculation.
-"Some are on the fence.
-Some feel that we need to get it done.
-It's split down the middle," Diego Montes Lopez, 28, a phlebotomist at Martin Luther King Jr. Community Hospital in South Los Angeles, said of co-workers after getting injected himself.

-Public service messaging about vaccines has been mixed with urgent pleas for Americans to remain diligent about social distancing and mask-wearing until immunizations become widely available.
-They point to data showing infections continuing to spread virtually unabated across much of the country, apparently fueled by increased transmissions of the virus as many Americans disregarded warnings to avoid social gatherings and unnecessary travel over the Thanksgiving holiday last month.
+Those messages have been combined with urgent pleas for Americans to remain diligent about social distancing and mask-wearing until immunizations become widely available.
+Data shows infections continuing to spread virtually unabated across much of the country, apparently fueled by increased transmissions of the virus as many Americans disregarded warnings to avoid social gatherings and unnecessary travel over the Thanksgiving holiday last month.

 ALSO READ